 - Additives and contaminants – nicotine, metals, degradation products, and environmental pollutants.

-Let’s examine each category in detail Practical, not theoretical..
+Let’s examine each category in detail That alone is useful..

 1. Base Liquids: Propylene Glycol and Vegetable Glycerin